cedar-policy/cedar-docs/docs/collections/_other/security.md

 1. **A formal model** implemented in Lean.
 Lean is an open-source programming language and theorem prover.
 The Lean model consists of executable definitions of Cedar’s components which represent the semantics of Cedar, and *properties* of those components.
 Lean verifies that the properties hold.
 It gives us confidence that our definition of the ground truth is correct.

 1. **A production authorization engine** written in Rust.
-We use only the `safe` subset of Rust, giving us memory safety, type safety, and data-race safety.
+We use only the safe subset of Rust, giving us memory safety, type safety, and data-race safety.

 1. **A differential testing engine** that can test automatically that \#1 and \#2 have the same semantics.
+For more information about differential testing, see [How we built Cedar with automated reasoning and differential testing](https://www.amazon.science/blog/how-we-built-cedar-with-automated-reasoning-and-differential-testing) on the *Amazon Science* blog.

 ![\[How Cedar is verified as correct and secure.\]](../../images/security-of-cedar.png)

-In particular, Cedar provides two properties about authorization queries:

-+ *default-deny* &ndash; Authorization queries result in a `Deny` unless an explicit `permit` policy evaluates to `true`.
-+ *forbid-trumps-permit* &ndash; A single `forbid` policy evaluating to `true` results in a `Deny`.

 ## Security of applications using Cedar {#security-of-apps}

 It is the responsibility of applications using Cedar to implement their authorization logic correctly using Cedar policies.
 To do this, application developers must understand the semantics of Cedar policies.
 Developers should understand the risks associated with an incorrectly implemented authorization model and take appropriate steps to mitigate those risks.
-We will provide customers with tools to help them author correct and secure policies, such as policy validation, semantic analysis, and policy templates.
+We will provide customers with tools to help them author correct and secure policies, such as policy validation and policy templates.

 ### Understanding Cedar semantics {#security-cedar-semantics}